How software for bus charter companies helps local businesses create their network.

 The competition among single companies disappears, to give life to a new project that supplies the best transportation solutions for the customers.

 The companies conferred all their own resources to the consortium, therefore Vector One is the only interface for the customers.

 The organizational challenge was faced, enhancing existing technology

 Alessandro was looking for software for bus charter companies that could work to make the commercial office of Vector One and the various operations offices of the individual companies as one team.

 Before turning elsewhere, we analyzed what we knew.
 Each company of the Vector One consortium used a different management software, and one of these was Sengerio, which won us over immediately for their unique Network management characteristic.

 We wanted a web application, therefore without needing to invest in hardware or new machines, that in a consortium are difficult to manage.

 We chose a no-frills web solution to best deal with the delicate phases of the launch of Vector One.

-The software is crucial to the creation of a Network
+The software for bus charter companies is crucial to the creation of a Network

 In a consortium of companies, the network structure is its characteristic, and the right software has to know how to exploit the structure, not make it a problem.